tilburgsciencehub/website/content/tutorials/educational-support/hugo-website/add-content.md

 Now, simply **navigate to your site in your browser at [http://localhost:1313/](http://localhost:1313/)**.

-If you now edit or create new files, you should see them updating live.
+If you edit or create new files, you should see them updating live.
 If they don't, try force refresh your browser (cmd/ctrl + R).

 ## Build the Website